-First, let’s breakdown the difference between a tax deduction and a credit.
-While both can help to reduce your tax bill significantly, they work differently.
+First, let’s break down the differences between a tax deduction and a tax credit.
+While both can help reduce your tax bill significantly, they each work a little differently.
 A tax credit is an incentive that’s subtracted directly from the taxes that you owe.
-For example, if you qualify for a tax credit of $2000 and have a tax bill of $4000, that credit lowers your total to $2000.
-Unlike a credit, tax deductions reduce the amount of your income that is subject to taxes, lowering the overall tax expense liability by the amount of the deduction multiplied by your marginal tax rate.
+For example, if you qualify for a tax credit of $2,000 and have a tax bill of $4,000, that credit lowers your total to $2,000.
+Unlike a credit, tax deductions reduce the amount of your income subject to taxes, which lowers your overall tax expense liability by the amount of the deduction multiplied by your marginal tax rate.

 Now that we’ve gotten that out the way, let’s take a look at ten tax deductions and credits that can weaken the blow of tax season.

 The 2017 Tax Cuts and Jobs Act eliminated the entertainment expense deduction; however, meal expenses are still deductible.
-As long as the meal is business related, it’s deductible at 50%.
-There are some exceptions to this deduction including small meals that are provided to employees, which are 100% deductible.
+As long as the meal is business related, it’s deductible at 50 percent.
+There are some exceptions to this deduction including small meals that are provided to employees, which are 100 percent deductible.

 The IRS defines these expenses as ones that are ordinary and necessary when traveling away from home for business.
 This includes but is not limited to transportation, lodging, meals, parking, and toll fees.

 Office supplies include the usual tangible items like ink cartridges, cleaning supplies, pens, paper clips, staplers, paper, and furniture.

 Office expenses are the expenses associated with running your office.
 This includes software and hardware, electronics, apps, website services, and domain names and hosting.
-To deduct these expenses and supplies, they must cost $2500 or less.
-If they exceed $2500, they might have to be capitalized as a depreciable asset.
+Keep in mind that if an office expenditure exceeds $2,500, it might have to be capitalized as a depreciable asset.

 These benefits include reading and reference materials, courses, and workshops that help maintain or enhance your job skills or are mandatory to work in your profession.
 Some examples are online courses, seminars, conferences, ebooks, audiobooks, and magazine or newspaper subscriptions.
-If the education costs qualify you for a new career or take you outside of your current business, you can not be eligible for this deduction.
+If the education costs qualify you for a new career or take you outside of your current business, you are not eligible for this deduction.